-Time to post these Ramblings and hunker down for a quiet evening/weekend at Ft Timmerman.
-Sunday Lunch and a Movie?
-LEFTOVERS!!!
-And the movie?
-“Captain Philips ”.
-Later, when I say my Thank You’s for the many blessings in my life and Susan to share them with, I will also say a prayer for the safe and soon of our men and women in uniform, (care to join me)?
-Be and sleep well, the best we have are on watch so you can.
-If my post offends, I apologize … that is not my intent.
+Time to post these Ramblings and settle in for a quiet evening at Ft Timmerman.
+I remain nicotine free.
+Sunday lunch and a movie?
+A pot roast with mashed potatoes and peas.
+The movie?
+“Dracula Untold ”.
+Later when I say my Thank You’s for the many blessings in my life and Susan to share them with … I will say a prayer for the safe and soon return of our men and women in uniform, Care to join me?
+Be and sleep well.
+The best we have are on watch so you can.
+If my post offends, I apologize.
+That is not my intent.
 As always …

 A Warm Brotherly Hug

 KarlT (the dumb old country lawyer from Holden, Missouri … and the Editorial Staff)